pauld0051/pros_and_cons/README.md

 Session users can access friend requests from their profile page.
 A red, flashing "plus" button exists if friend requests have been received.
 From there the user can choose to accept or decline the invitation for friendship.
 A user can view the profile of the requestor and make their choice from their profile.

 Session users can also remove friendships from a view-profile page if a friendship previously exists.
 This prevents that user from seeing questions that are set to "friends only".

+#### Help

+The help page contains useful information for all users, logged in or otherwise.
+However, logged in users can send [messages](http://pros-and-cons-1.herokuapp.com/send_message) to the administrator.
+The form allows users to converse with the administrator.
+The administrator, when logged in, sees the number of messages received and can access them through the Collection at MongoDB.
+Users can choose from a series of message types including:

+- Harassment / if a user has received a form of bullying, threats or any form of harassment, a message can be sent outlining details
+- Hate speech / racism, sexism, or any hate speech is not tolerated on Pros and Cons and reports will result in the removal of offending posts.
+Removal is conducted at the database level
+- Spam / any spam, especially advertising, can be reported
+- Other / this could include lost passwords or even messages for improvements to the site

+The help page has access to the terms and conditions as well as the privacy statements set out at registration.

+All information on the help page is set out in collapsible accordions holding similar style to questions and searches throughout the page.
+Users can seek information on how to add questions, cancel an account, strict policies and no-nos etc.

+#### Security

+Very little information is kept on any user.
+All users can choose to add information about themselves if they felt comfortable doing so.
+Users are however somewhat responsible for keeping their passwords safe.

+- The user's password is hashed upon creation using the application's secret key.
+This ensures the password can never been seen, even in the database
+- Various pages and features such as friend requests can only be accessed by a user who is logged in.
+All other users are redirected to the login page

+### FEATURES LEFT TO IMPLEMENT

+- Password recovery system

+Currently, passwords are not recoverable.
+Users that have lost their passwords are encouraged to start a new account and message the administrator from that account.

+- Profile pictures to be user uploaded

+Due to current data restrictions at MongoDB, it was deemed that adding user photographs would be too data intensive.
+Until a paid version of the database, or other similar storage facilities are located for free of charge, this feature will not be implemented.

+- Blocking

+Some users could "stalk" or continually harass other users.
+Blocking will be implemented in exactly the same way friends are implemented into the database.
+Users who are blocked will see no content, global or otherwise, produced by the person who implemented the block.
+Conversely, the person who implemented the block will also not see any posts from that user.
+The main reason this feature has not been implemented as of yet is due to the nature of replies as pros and cons.
+A messaging system is not in place and there is far less chance of a user being harassed.
+Any users that are harassed can report this to the administrator and any pros and cons that are deemed harassing will be removed.

+- Messaging

+Due to current restrictions on data, messaging other users has not been implemented as of yet.
+A message page, with messages between the user and another user of choice will be implemented when data storage is increased.

+- Up-voting

+Currently pros and cons are in an array that can not be accessed as individual IDs, in the future, pros and cons will remain in the array but also in a separate collection where each pro or con as a reply can also receive up-votes.
+The pros and cons will then be sorted by number of votes and a tally will be counted in the heading of each pro and con.
+Conversely, down-votes will also be allowed as well.

+- Images

+Other than profile images, images to enhance a question will also be added when data storage does not become an issue.
+Pictures will be displayed below the pro and con replies and will be limited to a convenient and responsiveness.

+- Navbar searching

+Currently the search is not located in the navigation bar at the top of each page.
+Numerous attempts to style the searchbox and make an attractive, easy to use search from the navbar did not come to fruition.
+Searching is still available through the main pages and profile page.

+- Editing pros and cons

+Pros and cons that are added to a question will be able to be edited, this will be implemented with the up-vote system.
+The current array does not allow for such.

+- Notifications

+Notifications of incoming friend requests, new posts, new replies etc will be displayed in the appropriate links on the navigation pane.

+- Profanity filter

+Users can choose to add a profanity filter to avoid seeing messages that are deemed inappropriate.

 **Known bugs:**